Mission

 The Secret To Lasting Happiness

-We know that when you set a goal, your brain releases dopamine – a pleasure hormone – that motivates you to pursue the goal.
+We know that when you set a goal, your brain releases dopamine ― a pleasure hormone ― which motivates you to pursue the goal.
 However, because goals have an end, once you have achieved them, your brain stops releasing dopamine and so you no longer experience feelings of pleasure and motivation.

-The advantage of having a mission is that it has no end and so it is something you can pursue your whole life.
+The advantage of having a mission is that it has no end and so it is something you can pursue your entire life.
 Therefore, it will provide you with an endless supply of pleasure and motivation which consequently lead to lasting happiness, contentment and fulfilment.

 The Power Of Having A Mission